Family packing tips for Christmas holidays spent abroad

 Don’t wrap your presents

-When travelling through Heathrow Terminal 3 this week, I spotted the seasonal restrictions at security, reminding travellers that security staff may need to unwrap your presents.
+When travelling through Heathrow Terminal last year, I spotted the seasonal restrictions at security, reminding travellers that security staff may need to unwrap your presents.

 St John also suggested waiting to put batteries into toys until you’ve landed.